Cannabidiol (CBD) is one of many cannabinoids that can be found in hemp and marijuana, two types of cannabis plants.

 So far, only one CBD product has received

 That product is Epidiolex, and its only use is in the treatment of two rare forms of epilepsy.
 No CBD products have been FDA-approved to treat cancer or symptoms of cancer, or to ease side effects of cancer treatment.

-On the other hand, two marijuana-based drugs have been approved to treat nausea and vomiting caused by chemotherapy.
-Dronabinol (Marinol) comes in capsule form and contains THC.
+On the other hand, two synthetic THC drugs have been approved to treat nausea and vomiting caused by chemotherapy.
+Dronabinol comes in a capsule (Marinol) and tincture form (Syndros) and contains THC.
 Nabilone (Cesamet) is an oral synthetic cannabinoid that acts similar to THC.

 Another cannabinoid drug, nabiximols, is available in Canada and parts of Europe.
 It’s a mouth spray containing both THC and CBD and has shown promise in treating cancer pain.
 It’s not approved in the United States, but it is the subject of ongoing research.

 If you’re considering using medical marijuana, talk to your doctor about how best to administer it.
 Smoking may not be a good choice for people with certain types of cancer.